darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/1-Face Detection/README.md

 In this section you will create resources including S3 bucket, Lambda function and IoT rule to invoke the lambda function with image data if confidence level is above 80%.

-### Create S3 Bucket and IAM Role
+### Create S3 Bucket

-_We need to create an S3 bucket that will be used for uploading images of detected faces from the DeepLens device.
-We will also create a role that will allow our Lambda functions (created in later steps) to access this bucket._

-#### Create a Bucket for Uploading Images of Faces

-_This is the bucket to which DeepLens will upload images._
+_This is the bucket to which cropped faces coming from DeepLens will be stored._

-1. In the AWS Console, click on “Services” in the top, left-hand corner of the screen, and click on “S3” (you can find it by typing _s3_ into the search field at the top of the screen).
+1. Go to S3 in AWS Console at https://s3.console.aws.amazon.com/s3/home?region=us-east-1.
 2. Click "Create bucket", and enter the following details:
 *	Bucket name: _[Your name or username]-ml-bucket_
 *	Region: US East (N. Virginia)
 3. Click "Create".